Frequently Asked Questions

 - Do students receive financial assistance?

-- Yes, all students admitted into our Ph.D. program will receive four years of financial assistance in the form of a graduate fellowship or research assistantship.
-Students also receive a tuition and fee waiver and a competitive research stipend ($23,000 in 2006).
+- Yes, students admitted into our Ph.D. program routinely receive four years of financial assistance in the form of a graduate fellowship or research assistantship.
+Students also receive a tuition and fee waiver and a competitive research stipend ($32,500 in 2014).
 At the discretion of the department, students may also be offered a fifth year of support in return for teaching two sections of an undergraduate class.

 - How much teaching is required?